jrmsklar/bash-profile/README.md

 ## Usage

-In order to configure your bash profile to your one of the profiles here, create a folder in your `~` directory called `.bash_profiles` and add the `git-prompt.sh` file.
+In order to configure your bash profile to your one of the profiles here, create a folder in your home (`~`) directory called `.bash_profiles` and add the `git-prompt.sh` file.
 Add as many profiles in this directory as you want, and copy the code from whichever one you wish to use as your default bash profile to your `.bash_profile` file.

 Command for this:
 `cp ~/.bash_profiles/bash_profile_?.sh ~/.bash_profile`